 When creating a person (section 2.1.2.1 of [OS-Social-API]),

-using Group-Id value “@self” SHALL have the meaning of creating a new user account, where the “id” field value in the Person object in the request body may indicate a preferred requested user-id subject to server policies.
+using Group-Id value “@self” SHALL have the meaning of requesting the creation of a new user account, where the “id” and “displayName” field values in the Person object in the request body may indicate respectively a preferred requested user-id and display name subject to server policies.

-any other Group-Id value will create a relationship between the requesting user and the Person object included in the request body, within the indicated Group-Id, as specified in [OS-Social-API]
+any other Group-Id value will request the creation of a relationship between the requesting user and the Person object included in the request body, within the indicated Group-Id, as specified in [OS-Social-API]

 When deleting a person (section 2.1.4 of [OS-Social-API]),

-using Group-Id value “@self” SHALL have the meaning of deleting the user account itself, as specified in [OS-Social-API]
+using Group-Id value “@self” SHALL have the meaning of deleting the user account itself, as specified in [OS-Social-API];

-in addition, MSN Servers and MSN Clients SHALL support the deletion of relationships by allowing any other Group-Id value than “@self” in the REST-URI-Fragment.
-In this case a Person object MUST be present in the REST-Request-Payload to indicate the contact to be deleted
+in addition in this specification, MSN Servers and MSN Clients SHALL support the deletion of relationships by also allowing any other Group-Id value than “@self” in the REST-URI-Fragment.
+In this case:

+when the REST-URI-Fragment further contains a User-Id (i.e. "/people/" Initial-User-Id "/" Group-Id "/" Related-User-Id), that specific relationship with that contact SHALL be deleted.
+Note that after this deletion the initial user may still have other types of relationships with the same related user.

+when the REST-URI-Fragment does not contain any other information than the Group-Id, that specific relationship with all contacts under this group SHALL be removed.
+Note that after this deletion the initial user may still have other types of relationships with the same related users.

 Editor’s note: FFS to clarify whether support for account creation/deletion requires additional security mechanisms

+See section 9.3 for further details related to the Person objects exchanged over MSN-1 through this service.

 Modify section 9.3 to clarify person information